bugcoding/PngMerger/README.md

 PngMerger
 =========

-want to create tool named PngMerger like TexturePacker using libpng and wxWidgets
+want to create tool named PngMerger like TexturePacker using FreeImage graphic library and wxWidgets